kubevela/kubevela/docs/en/platform-engineers/advanced-cue.md

 ### Dynamically Pod Service Account

 In this example, the serviceaccount was dynamically requested from an authentication service and patched into the service.

+This example put uid token in http header, you can also use request body.
+You may refer to [processing](#Processing-Trait) section for more details.

 ```yaml
 apiVersion: core.oam.dev/v1alpha2